alexmay1/rpo-simulation-showcase/README.md

 - **README.md**: This file - Overview and quick start
 - **ARCHITECTURE.md**: Detailed architecture documentation
 - **PROJECT_SUMMARY.md**: High-level project summary
-- **MAKING_PUBLIC.md**: Instructions for making this showcase folder public on GitHub

 Note: This showcase folder contains only documentation and visualization materials.
 The full source code is in the private repository.